rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 The following actions within this view:

 - `Add` - will add a new configuration
-- `Select` - will select a configuration for update, the Add label will change to `Update`
+- `Update` - the `Add` button will change when a configuration is selected
-- `Profile` - create a new profile, add and select the profile
+- `Create` - create a new profile, add and select the profile
 - `Delete` - delete the selected profile, default profile cannot be deleted

-## Sample configuration

 Local catalog and Remote catalog are added either by using drag and drop from filemanager or by text only.
 If enter by text please remember to add the full path.
 Remote catalogs is entered either by full paths or use the `~` character to expand remote user home catalog.
-The `red` text is sample values.

 ### Task